tlevacon/academy/SQL/readme.md

 .Sqllite\ Tools/OS\ X/sqlite3 toyota_no_parts.db
 ```

+If for some reason you're unable to open sqlite database with the tools in this repository, please check [the sqlite website download page](https://www.sqlite.org/download.html) for the tools.

 ## Sqlite documentation

 The SQL syntax for interacting with the sqlite database is described [here on the official website](https://www.sqlite.org/lang.html).